 That sheen of invincibility that Manchester City had earned under Roberto Mancini at home has been well and truly scuffed this season.
-First Bayern Munich came and inflicted defeat upon them for the first time in 20 European matches at the Etihad and more recently Chelsea ended their long unbeaten domestic record.
+First Bayern Munich came and inflicted defeat upon the club for the first time in 20 European matches at the Etihad and more recently Chelsea ended the team's long unbeaten domestic record.

-Those two matches did not have much in common, demonstrating two distinct ways of beating City on their own patch.
-Where Chelsea set up to frustrate City by sitting in their own half, defending with discipline and seeking to hit on the break, Bayern starved them of possession and passed the ball around them.
+Those two matches did not have much in common, demonstrating two distinct ways of beating City on its own patch.
+Where Chelsea set up to frustrate City by sitting in its own half, defending with discipline and seeking to hit on the break, Bayern starved the club of possession and moved the ball around City's players.

-Barcelona are far more capable of doing the latter.
-Key for them in this gameplan is Xavi.
+Barcelona is far more capable of doing the latter.
+Key in this gameplan is Xavi.
 Too much ink has been wasted on the fact that he is now 34 and, perhaps, beginning to show his age.
 He is still the best midfielder in the world, even if he does have to pick and choose his matches nowadays.

 Xavi is still the master of that.